Synology NAS Data Recovery Service

 Why You Shouldn't Swap Drives After a Synology Beep Code

 Swapping drives, reinitializing, or reinstalling DSM after a failure overwrites the exact metadata we need to reconstruct your array.
 Every write to a member drive reduces the chance of a full recovery.
+Inserting a new drive triggers a rebuild that can crash the volume further; a factory reset erases the LVM volume group entirely.

 - Inserting a new drive triggers a rebuild.
 DSM will attempt to rebuild the RAID array onto the new member.
 If the remaining drives have weak sectors or unreadable regions, the rebuild stalls or writes bad parity, corrupting the array further.